amzn/style-dictionary/examples/advanced/referencing_aliasing/README.md

 For example, open `color/base.json` and see how the value of the "primary" color is a **reference** to the value of the "green" color, declared as:

 ```
-   "primary": { "value": "{color.base.green.value}" }
+   "primary": { "value": "{color.base.green}" }

 ```

-In this case, the string `"{color.base.green.value}"` is resolved at build time, and gets its value from the value of the "green" base color, `"#00FF00"`.
+In this case, the string `"{color.base.green}"` is resolved at build time, and gets its value from the value of the "green" base color, `"#00FF00"`.

 The reference can point to another token in a **different JSON file**.
 For example open `color/font.json` and see how the value for the base/secondary font colors are references to the tokens declared in `color/base.json`: